Labisy/waveAlgorithm/README.md

 ## License

-Project streamApi is distributed under the Apache License 2.0
+Project waveAlgorithm is distributed under the Apache License 2.0